jessicascarborough/432-2021/project1/00_project1_general.md

     -   You are permitted to use BRFSS data, but you are not permitted to use data from SMART BRFSS, since we will be using that regularly in class.
+    -   In submitting your proposal, you will need to be able to write “I am certain that it is completely appropriate for these data to be shared with anyone, without any conditions.
+There are no concerns about privacy or security.”
+So be sure that’s true before you pick a data set.
 2.  **Size**.
     -   A **minimum** of 100 complete observations are required on each variable.
 It is fine if there are some missing values, as well,